Everest Base Camp Trek

 Hotel Royal Singi, Kathmandu

-The Hotel Royal Singi, a quality three-star hotel, has been welcoming Exodus travellers for more than two decades.
+The Hotel Royal Singi, a three-star hotel, has been welcoming Exodus travellers for more than two decades.
 The name is inspired by the Snow Lion, a mythical creature in Tibetan Buddhism, which symbolises immense joy, positivity, delight and comfort.
 The hotel embraces the name with a restaurant, bar, outdoor courtyard, and complimentary wifi throughout.
 There's also an Exodus desk in the lobby and an Exodus representative is usually available daily in the mornings and evenings.
 The Royal Singi is well located near the Thamel district, close to banks, restaurants, shops and attractions.

 Teahouses in the Everest region